de-la-viz/pesticides_in_drinking_water/README.md

 Ideas of external data sources that can be added are: census data, particularly average income as it is known that poorer communities have more difficulties in maintaining their costly water system, and weather data as water run-off are one major cause of water contaminations.

-In short, the current model could be used to build a risk exposure map by county of the likelihood of water quality violations occurrences, but it will not be able to predict future violations.
+In short, the current model could be used to build a risk exposure map by county of the likelihood of water quality violations occurrences, but it will not be able to predict future violations with great accuracy.

 **The procedure and results are summarized in [this presentation](https://docs.google.com/presentation/d/1_BFCSApEwgKDsnK_6E4I5ZDO8wfYpLv-QmWbZlTdxt4/edit?usp=sharing)**, also found below.